 Corporate social responsibility and sustainability are popular concepts, but they are often misconstrued and poorly implemented.

-Join us for an eight-hour webinar course, held over four days.
+Join us for an eight-hour course, held over two days.

 The following topics will be covered:

 - Country-by-country conceptual analysis of CSR and sustainability

 - World outlook of CSR in international regulatory dialogues

 - CSR in practice: stakeholder engagement and risk management

 The course will not only appeal to academics, researchers and policy-makers, but will also be applicable to corporate managers, executives and directors, attorneys, legal consultants, compliance officers, and company secretaries, among others.

 Dr Nojeem Amodu is a post-doctoral research fellow at the Centre for Comparative Law in Africa (CCLA), Department of Commercial Law of the University of Cape Town (UCT).
 His PhD thesis on corporate social responsibility and business sustainability won the best PhD thesis in humanities.
 Nojeem consistently graduated top of his class from his LLB degree at the Lagos State University to the LLM and PhD degrees from the University of Lagos, Nigeria.
 Dr Amodu is a well-rounded contract specialist with more than 10 years' cumulative experience as both external solicitor and in-house corporate and commercial legal counsel in different multicultural environments and in leading multinational corporations including Dangote Industries Limited.